Short answer

 | Autonomy | Low | Higher, with boundaries |

-| Best for | Q&A, support, simple guidance | Research, comparison, workflows, operations |
+| Best for | Q&A, support, simple guidance | Research, comparison, operations, multi-step tasks |

-| Risk | Wrong answer | Wrong action or wrong sequence |
+| Main risk | Wrong answer | Wrong action or wrong sequence |

 The boundary is not perfect.
 Many products use the word “agent” for marketing.
 A practical test is this: can the system choose and perform useful steps toward a goal, or is it mostly answering text?